Skip to main content

 Open

 In July 2023, the Environmental Protection Agency officials stated that it has a centralized governance and control for over 80 percent of software license purchases through two primary processes, including its Office of the Chief Information Officers' Working Capital Fund Shared IT services.
-However, as of January 2024, the agency did not provide supporting evidence to demonstrate that it has addressed the recommendation to employ a centralized software license management approach that is coordinated and integrated with key personnel for the majority of software license spending and/or enterprise-wide licenses.
+Specifically, the Office of Information Technology Operations Director or Office of Information Technology Operations Deputy Director is responsible for approval of all IT software, including software licenses and maintenance.
+However, as of July 2024, the agency did not provide supporting evidence demonstrating that the agency's approach is coordinated and integrated with key personnel (e.g., the acquisition and IT management personnel responsible for software purchases and decisions) for the majority of agency software license spending and/or enterprise-wide licenses.
 In July 2016, the MEGABYTE Act of 2016 was enacted, which codified this recommendation for all executive agencies (Pub.
 L. No. 114-210, 130 Stat.
 824).
 We will follow up with the agency to obtain supporting documents and continue to monitor its progress in implementing this recommendation.

 Environmental Protection Agency To ensure the effective management of software licenses, the Adminitrator of the Environmental Protection Agency should establish a comprehensive inventory of software licenses using automated tools for the majority of agency software license spending and/or enterprise-wide licenses.